jacksleight/statamic-lazy-logo/README.md

 php please vendor:publish --tag=lazy-logo-config
 ```

-Open `config/lazy-logo.php` and make your changes.
+Then open `config/lazy-logo.php` and make your changes.